Pavan-1997/K8s_CRD/README.md

-4. Manage your Custom Oject using kubectl
+4. Manage your Custom Oject using kubectl (grt is another name for greeting as defined in YAML)

 ```
 kubectl get grt